 If you dream of owning a business, but you’re struggling with choosing a business idea, you may consider starting your own or purchasing an existing business for sale.

-Or you might consider starting a company by jumping into a chain business with buying a franchise.
+Or you might consider starting a company by jumping into a chain business by buying a franchise.

-It’s essential to understand the pros and cons of franchises to understand if owning one is a smart way for you to make money.
+It's essential for potential franchise owners to understand the pros and cons of the franchise business model to understand if owning one is a smart way for you to make money.

-What is a Franchise and How Does it Work?
+What's a Franchise and How Does a Franchise Work?

 A franchisee (entrepreneur) purchases a franchise (type of license/permit) allowing them access to the franchisor’s (established company) business resources, such as their name, business models, systems, and trademarks.

-Franchisees pay a franchisor a variety of fees depending on the business and licenses.
+Franchisees pay a franchisor a variety of franchise fees depending on the business and licenses.

-These generally include start-up fees, annual fees, and possibly commissions or fees on profits.
+These generally include start up costs, annual fees, and possibly a training fee, and commissions or ongoing royalty payments on profits.

-With over 3,000 different franchises available in the United States ranging in cost from tens of thousands to millions, and almost 800,000 individual franchises in existence – it’s clear people are making money with franchises.
+With over 3,000 different franchises available in the United States ranging in cost from tens of thousands to millions, and almost 800,000 individual franchises in existence – it's clear people are making money with owning a franchise.

 But don’t believe too quickly the statistics you’ll find on the internet claiming 90% of franchises succeed compared to only 15% of small businesses.

-Whether you consider retail, food service, personal or children’s services, or a business to business franchise – buying a franchise right for you, for the right price, in the right location and running it well, matters most.
+Whether you consider retail, food service, personal or children’s services, or a business-to-business franchise – buying a franchise right for you, for the right price, in the right physical location, and running it well, matters most.

-But complications may arise, and it may be a lot more work than it seems.
-Becoming an overnight success, even with a prosperous chain business, isn’t reality.
+But complications may arise, and it may be a lot more work than it seems to make your franchise successful.
+Becoming an overnight sensation, even with a prosperous chain business, isn’t a reality.

-Just like being an entrepreneur takes a particular personality and skill set, a successful franchisee has to understand their strengths and areas of growth.
-And how they align with owning a franchise business.
+Just like being an entrepreneur takes a particular personality and skill set, a successful franchisee has to understand their strengths and areas for growth.
+And how they align with owning a licensed business.

-Let’s now take a look at the potential good and bad of buying a franchise business.
+Let's now take a look at the potential good and bad of entering the franchise industry.

 Benefits of Buying a Franchise

 There are benefits to buying a business already recognized as a successfully established brand.
-But you might not realize all of the other positives in buying a franchise.
+But you might not realize all of the other positives in buying a licensed business.

 Here’s a list of six ways franchises might help you succeed in business.